 For some students, the secondary school needs a longer period to determine whether the school can meet the student's support needs.
 In that case, schools can extend the registration period from 6 weeks to 10 weeks.
 They will inform parents of this by letter.
-In collaboration with the primary school, parents and any external partners, the secondary school will look for the most suitable place for the student.
 If after the extension, it turns out the student can be placed at the school, this student can be placed directly at the school of first preference.

-Exception rule for participation procedure 'Joining secondary education' 10-14 education Students who start in the primary education (PO) department of Academie Tien do not participate in the 'Joining secondary education' procedure and have direct access to the secondary education (VO) part of the same concept.
+Exception rule for participation procedure 'Joining secondary education': 10-14 education Students who start in the primary education (PO) department of Academie Tien do not participate in the 'Joining secondary education' procedure and have direct access to the secondary education (VO) part of the same concept.
 A 10-14 concept exists if:

-- students aged 10 to 14 who follow a course of study with a continuous teaching guideline from primary school to secondary school; - a primary school and a secondary school work together for the course of study (students are registered on the same so-called BRIN number^k PO and subsequently on the same BRIN number VO): - Primary and (first-stage) secondary education students follow education at the same location.
+- students aged 10 to 14 who follow a course of study with a continuous teaching guideline from primary school to secondary school; - a primary school and a secondary school work together for the course of study (students are registered on the same so-called BRIN number PO and subsequently on the same BRIN number VO); - Primary and (first-stage) secondary education students follow education at the same location.